A Game-Changing Human Opportunity

 The program developers and policy and practice institutions constitute an industry without an industry association that can make the American public aware of these programs.

-By vigorously promoting the mass adoption of evidence-based SEL in schools without favoring any specific program, and by doing so independently of the industry of these small companies and organizations, The Big EQ Campaign expects to be associated in the public mind with credibly raising the EQ (and RQ, for relationship intelligence) of the public as a whole as SEL and emotional intelligence awareness spreads among the public.
+By vigorously promoting the mass adoption of evidence-based EQ learning in schools without favoring any specific program, and by doing so independently of the industry of these small companies and organizations, The Campaign expects to be associated in the public mind with credibly raising the EQ (and RQ, for relationship intelligence) of the public as a whole as awareness of the benefits of emotional intelligence spreads among parents and the public.